engineyard/ey-docs/pages/upgrading-to-ruby19.md

 After you test Ruby 1.9 with your application(s), you can switch your production environment to Ruby 1.9.

 1. Stop the environment.
-2. On the environment, click the More Options tab.
+2. On the Environment page, click Edit Environments.
-3. Click Edit Environments.
 4. Under Ruby Runtime, select Ruby 1.9.2.
 5. Update and boot the environment.